Curvature heterogeneities act as singular perturbations to smooth Laplacian fields: a fluid mechanics demonstration: Abstract

 \section{Abstract}

-Curved liquid films pervade a range of natural systems across scales, from planetary atmospheres to lipid vesicles, making them the norm rather than the exception.
-However, while the influence of curvature on the ordered states of condensed matter has been extensively studied, its impact on fluid flows remains mostly limited to the exploration of simple geometries such as spheres and cylinders.
-Here, combining microfluidic experiments and theory, we elucidate how curvature heterogeneities shape confined viscous flows.
+{In this Letter, we use a model fluid mechanics experiment to elucidate the impact of curvature heterogeneities on two-dimensional fields deriving from harmonic potential functions.
+This result is directly relevant to explain the smooth stationary structures in physical systems as diverse as curved liquid crystal and magnetic films, heat and Ohmic transport in wrinkled two-dimensional materials and flows in confined channels.
+Combining microfluidic experiments and theory, we explain how curvature heterogeneities shape confined viscous flows.
 We show that isotropic bumps induce local distortions to Darcy's flows whereas anisotropic curvature heterogeneities disturb them algebraically over system-spanning scales.
-By employing an electrostatic analogy, we gain insight into this singular geometric perturbation, and quantitatively explain it using both conformal mapping and numerical simulations.
-Altogether our findings establish the robustness of our experimental observations and explain more broadly how curvature shape two-dimensional potential flows in systems as diverse as porous media, soap bubbles and superfluid films.
+Thanks to an electrostatic analogy, we gain insight into this singular geometric perturbation, and quantitatively explain it using both conformal mapping and numerical simulations.
+Altogether our findings establish the robustness of our experimental observations and their broad relevance to all Laplacian problems beyond the specifics of our fluid mechanics experiment.}